fs_s3

 fs_s3_access_key = ACCESSKEY

-There are two ways to specify the bucket name in the configuration.
+fs_s3_secret = SECRETThere are two ways to specify the bucket name in the configuration.

-S3 requests' path begins with the fs_s3_bucket
+S3 requests' path begins with the fs_s3_bucket.

 For example:

-will result in requests to https://s3.example.com/BUCKETNAME/object-path
+fs_s3_bucket = BUCKETNAMEwill result in requests to https://s3.example.com/BUCKETNAME/object-path.

 The first subdomain in the URL specifies the bucket.